aspose-cells/Aspose.Cells-Doc-md/english/net/what-s-new-in-aspose-cells-for-net/_index.md

 This page describes the most interesting new Aspose.Cells features introduced in recent releases.

+## Aspose.Cells for .NET 23.2

+* Support to set/read/save new functions: SCAN, LAMBDA
+* Support to export style to json

 ## Aspose.Cells for .NET 23.1

 * Support new functions: CHOOSEROWS, CHOOSECOLS, HSTACK, VSTACK